Mi6kbuttface/ForgedInFrontier/README.md

 ![Sewer Tapes](https://github.com/Mi6kbuttface/ForgedInFrontier/blob/main/SewerV.gif?raw=true)

 ## <ins>☢️ Bunker ☢️ (*Major_And_Skiz*) ☢️</ins>
 **The Bunker is a dimly-lit underground stronghold, resembling the nature of WWI bunkers, with long rusted metal corridors that echo the remnants of wartime.
-Metal-plated bulkheads contain both treasure and traps buried deep within, leaving you unrecognizable from the corpses that lie.**
+Metal-plated bulkheads contain both treasure and traps buried deep within.**
 ### <ins>Features</ins>
 - Bunker-specific scrap can be found only inside this interior
 - Rats rule the bunker, as they are the only thing strong enough to have survived